Common Styles of Architecture in Utah

 The modern farmhouse architectural style is characterized by clean contemporary lines fused with the cozy chic vibe of yesteryear’s country farm buildings.
 Material palettes include wood and steel, usually painted in a textured cream or other neutral.

 What separates a modern farmhouse from more traditional farmhouse styles is the sleek finishes and use of natural light with large windows taking the place of timber-clad walls.
 Still, similarities remain between the two styles in the A-frame rooflines and large barn-style lofts.

-Lately, industrial-chic has come into vogue, with people valuing the appearance of a utilitarian and well-used building.
+Lately, industrial chic has come into vogue, with people valuing the appearance of a utilitarian and well-used building.
 Unfinished walls, exposed piping and ductwork, and distressed and worn flooring are the hallmarks of industrial architecture and design.

-The influence from the 1700s industrial revolution is evident in this architecture style, and the simplicity of a no-frills look is the new aesthetic of sophisticates.
+The influence of the 1700s industrial revolution is evident in this architectural style, and the simplicity of a no-frills look is the new aesthetic of sophisticates.
 Because the industrial architectural style lends itself to a wide range of interior design opportunities, people enjoy its flexibility.
 They can choose retro, contemporary, steampunk, or modern interior designs to complement the industrial architecture and either broadcast a bold color scheme or neutrals.

 Industrial design is often used in repurposed or adaptive reuse projects where old factories are converted into multi-use office spaces, retail centers, or apartment buildings.
 This eco-friendly approach reduces landfill waste and often revitalizes depressed areas in cities where production facilities no longer operate.

 Glass is a Utah architect’s most flexible and adaptive material.
 It can be shaped, tinted, mirrored, or frosted.
 Windows are the best way to bring the outdoors in while still protecting the building’s interior from the elements.